-Four-year degrees aren’t the only good thing going on in higher education.
 Community colleges offering two-year programs can be a wonderful option for students looking to gain a higher education in less time.
-And, it’s also a great option for those looking to save a little cash while bettering their current skills, prepping for a four-year university, or going for an associate’s degree.
+It can also be a great option for those looking to save a little cash while bettering their current skills, prepping for a four-year university, or going for an associate’s degree.

 Moreover, it can often save students thousands of dollars in the long run toward the career of their dreams too.
 Though community college can cost far less than a four-year school, it still isn’t free.
 Here are a few helpful ways to gain a little financial assistance for your personal education journey.